dbos-inc/dbos-docs/docs/python/tutorials/integrating-dbos.md

 Set the `start` command in the `runtimeConfig` section of your [`dbos-config.yaml`](../reference/configuration.md) to your application's launch command.

 If your application includes an HTTP server, configure it to listen on port 8000.

+To test that it works, try launching your application with `dbos start`.
 </article>

 <article className="col col--6">